 I was grateful that Kirill’s English was significantly better than my Russian, though his patience for my stumbling attempts seemed, at moments, to max out.
-Kirill, as I came to learn, was a musician from St. Petersburg, Russia.
-We spent many evenings hanging out, with his girlfriend Elina, bass-guitar playing friend Dima and their friend Igor.
-Igor was a loud, gregarious guy, the manager of St. P’s FedEx (I kept thinking of Igor as Tom Hanks’ Russian counterpart in the film Castaway.
-Igor had a little taste of mafioso, who’d give the gift of an expensive black SUV to a friend-in-need, a guy who couldn’t be fired … I liked him immediately).
+Kirill, as I came to learn, was a musician from St. Petersburg (which I remembered well from when I had first visited in the middle of Winter, 1989 during the Gorbachev era).
+Kirill and I spent many evenings hanging out, with his girlfriend Elina, bass-guitar playing friend Dima and their friend Igor.
+Igor was a loud, gregarious guy, the manager of St. P’s FedEx (I kept thinking the Tom Hanks film Castaway) and wondering if Igor would agree with the film’s portrayal of his division.)
+Igor also had a little taste of mafioso, who’d give an expensive black SUV to a friend-in-need.
+An interesting, entertaining ensemble.

 Travel friendships developed quickly, deeply and are all-too-often ephemeral, fading into the increasingly distant memories of an adventure once-lived, in a lifetime which feels unreal, surreal.
 And maybe, likely, that’s how my friendship with Kirill would have transpired, expired, were it not for the fact that, a few months later (and just a few months ago), he suddenly appeared in San Francisco, conducting a series of house concerts for Russian ex-pats across a dozen U.S. cities.